dwp/data-key-service/README.md

 ### New datakey

-This is a three step process -
+This is a three step process:

 * Generate a symmetric data key
 * Fetch the public half of the master key pair